 ©Artpeace Publishing 1999

-*This story and the last fragment of song lyrics are from my book Things on the Floor Can Wait, a Collection of Stories, Songs and Poems for Mothers, their Babies and All Who Love Them.
+*This story and the last fragment of song lyrics are from my book Things on the Floor Can Wait; For Courageous Mothers Who Choose to Listen to Their Herts, for Their Lucky Babies and All Who Love Them.
 It is not published yet.

-To hear Liliana share some of her thoughts and experiences, look through her YouTube Channel's playlist, Diving Deeper, Rising Stronger.
+To hear me share some of my thoughts and experiences, look through my YouTube Channel's playlist, Diving Deeper, Rising Stronger.
 Click HERE.

 If you subscribed and clicked the notification bell, THANK YOU!